 - Dozens of well-known live and online professional poker players and bracelet winners

 - Multiple WSOP Main Event Champions and Poker Hall of Famers

 I’d be remiss if I didn’t mention two specifically incredible things that happened during our fifth year of operation – I still can’t believe it:

 2) This blog has been fortunate enough to have gained an audience with the world’s most influential player, Daniel Negreanu.
-Not only has he read and shared some of our posts with his followers, but he has even linked to a couple of them from his own blog.
 I’ve even developed a bit of a rapport in communicating with Daniel once in a while, despite never having met him in person.
 To that I can only say “thank you so much sir, for being way beyond awesome!”

 As I’ve often written in these pages, at my core I’m just another poker fan.
 To a large extent, I feel like milestones like these are the stuff a fanboy’s dreams are made of.

 If I had to encapsulate this year in one statement, it would be to say that “this was the year that Cardplayer Lifestyle finally broke through and truly emerged on the scene.”

 While we don’t often do any breaking poker news stories here, we’ve carved out our little niche as a site that’s proud to be publishing: